ELEVEN HAWAIIAN VALUES

 Ho‘okupu is a protocol that is dictated by respect for the host, land, ancestors, or gods.
 It establishes a connection between the giver and the receiver that is culturally appropriate;

-act of ceremonial gift-giving to show respect or honor, etc (it does not refer to the gift itself); Ho‘okupu is also a ceremonial offering of symbolic significance for the occasion, and may be a song, dance, food, plant, etc.
+Ho‘okupu is the act of ceremonial gift-giving to show respect or honor, etc (it does not refer to the gift itself); Ho‘okupu is also a ceremonial offering of symbolic significance for the occasion, and may be a song, dance, food, plant, etc.

 In offering a ho‘okupu, one asks for growth, that one’s request be granted, that there be reciprocity, an exchange of mana or life force.